Sheldon Creed: Regional series and ARCA

-NASCAR Camping World Truck Series
+NASCAR Craftsman Truck Series

-In 2016, Creed made his NASCAR Camping World Truck Series debut in the Eldora Dirt Derby at Eldora Speedway, driving the No. 07 Chevrolet Silverado for SS-Green Light Racing.
+In 2016, Creed made his NASCAR Craftsman Truck Series debut in the Eldora Dirt Derby at Eldora Speedway, driving the No. 07 Chevrolet Silverado for SS-Green Light Racing.
 After finishing fifth in his heat race, he started 25th in the feature and finished sixteenth, two laps behind race winner Kyle Larson.
 He returned to the Dirt Derby in 2017 in the No. 20 Silverado for Young's Motorsports.
 A fourth-place finish in his heat placed him in 19th to begin the main race, but he finished 27th after contact with another truck led to a wreck and overheating issues.

 Creed raced at Eldora for the third consecutive year in 2018, running the No. 99 for MDM; he finished second in the heat to start sixth in the Derby, which he finished in fifteenth.
 On September 25, GMS Racing announced Creed would run the season's remaining four Truck Series races.
 After his first two races at Martinsville Speedway and Texas, the team elevated him to a full-time campaign for 2019.